Debasish-87/aegis-v/README.md

 Most runtime security tools are observation layers — they sit beside your infrastructure, detect events, and alert.
 Deployment, recovery, and response remain someone else's job.

-AEGIS-V integrates all of that into one system:
+AEGIS-V is an experimental system that integrates deployment, runtime monitoring, and response into a single control loop:

 | Capability | AEGIS-V | Typical Security Monitor |
 |---|---|---|